 For a long time one of the most well-respected designers in the industry, with an illustrious career including a 10 year stint at Prada and 6 years in command of Louis Vuitton’s women’s cruise and pre-fall, as well as their Icons collection, her arrival at Sonia Rykiel marks the first time De Libran herself has stepped into the spotlight.

-Educated at both the Instituto Marangoni in Milan and Paris’ l’Ecole de la Chambre Syndicale de la Couture, De Libran cut her fashion teeth working for Gianfranco Ferré (both while he designed for Dior and later at his own label), and then Versace.
+Educated at both the Instituto Marangoni in Milan and Paris’ l’École de la Chambre Syndicale de la Couture, de Libran cut her fashion teeth working for Gianfranco Ferré (both while he designed for Dior and later at his own label), and later Versace.
 She joined Prada in 1998, during which time she was credited with establishing the fashion house as a celebrity and event dresser.
 After moving to Louis Vuitton in 2008, The Telegraph dubbed her the label’s “secret weapon.”
 She was considered by many to have been in the running to replace Marc Jacobs , before exiting the brand after the appointment of Nicholas Ghesquière in 2014.